DEFINTIONS OF FINANCIAL RATIOS AND FINANCIAL TERMS

 Capital employedEquity and interest-bearing liabilities.Relevant for showing the share of total capital that is used in the operating activities, one component for measuring the operational return.

-The key performance indicators are based on figures for the Group, including non-controlling interests, except for earnings per share and net worth per share.
+The key performance indicators are based on figures for the Group, including non-controlling interests, except for earnings per share, total earnings per share and net worth per share.